 3. The form should be submitted to the designated extension officer at least three working days prior to the deadline.
-Requests received less than three days prior to the deadline will normally be considered by the Departmental/Institute Special Circumstances Board, and students are advised to follow the Special Circumstances procedure.
+Requests received less than three days prior to the deadline will normally be considered by the Departmental/Faculty Special Circumstances Board, and students are advised to follow the Special Circumstances procedure.
 The only exception to this requirement will be where it is clear from the evidence provided that the medical/personal circumstances have arisen within this three day period.

 4. If it is not possible to present supporting evidence with the form, clear reasons must be given, with an indication of when the evidence will be provided.
 Evidence must, at the very latest, be provided by the last day of the examination period in the given semester.
 In the absence of supporting evidence that clearly demonstrates why an extension is required, the extension will be rescinded and a mark of zero will be given for the assessment at the subsequent Examination Board.

 5. Decisions regarding requests will be communicated to the student by email within 2 working days of receipt of the request.

 6. Retrospective requests for extensions will not be considered.
 In cases where the deadline is missed, students are advised to follow the Special Circumstances procedure (see Section 3.8 of the Academic Quality Handbook).